Volpestyle/ai-kit/README.md

 app.listen(3000);
 ```

 More details live in `docs/README.md`.
+Testing fixtures are documented in `docs/testing.md`.